ShunSakurai/check_forbidden/README.md

 ### Unavailable
 - Add file by dragging.
 The drag and drop feature is hard to use in tkinter

-Please let me know if you need any of the features as soon as possible.
+Please [let me know](https://app.asana.com/-/share?s=132227284282305-bvBtn99BajlghI1nePsyD62jRMGpbZdaHxdnO7Qps8Y-29199191293549) if you need any of the features as soon as possible.

 ## History
 "*" at the beginning means bug-fixing.
 For detailed history, please go to [Releases](https://github.com/ShunSakurai/check_forbidden/releases).

+### Newest version
+- Add contact information

 ### v1.4.16, May 12, 2016
-- Implement Python's recommendations and add the link to memoQ
+- Implement Python's recommendations
+- Add the link to memoQ
 - * Resolve an issues around the result file path
+- * Resolve an issues around the bilingual file path

 ### v1.4.14, May 6, 2016
 - Exclude tags from searching